SnapperGee/tones/README.md

 $tones --bpm 135 --wave sup --silent --o sandstorm C4.4 tri>D3.4 SQR>E-5.2 ?.2 sdn>D4.2 SIN>C3.1
 ```

-This writes the audio of the following notes at 135 bpm to a 44.1khz/16bit WAV
+This writes the audio without audibly playing it of the following notes at 135
-file named `sandstorm.wav` in the current working directory without audibly
+bpm to a 44.1khz/16bit WAV file named `sandstorm.wav` in the current working
-playing any audio:
+directory:

 - C quarter note sawtooth up wave in the 4th octave &rightarrow; C&#9833;
 - D quarter note triangle wave in the 3rd octave &rightarrow; D&#9833;